t4tomer/JavaFx_MiniProjects/README.md

 1) first create the fxml file in SceneBuilder and save it in a a folder
 2) name the fxml file as the java file
 3) go to launch.json file and uncomment the needed section
-4) press F5 in the file of the java file inorder to run the java fx file/
+4) press F5 in the file of the java file in order to run the java fx file